maxhcohen/ReducedOrderModelCBFs.jl/README.md

     add https://github.com/maxhcohen/ReducedOrderModelCBFs.jl.git

 ## Quick tutorial
 We'll walk step-by-step through one of the examples that demonstrates the procedure used to construct CBFs via reduced-order models.
-The objective here is to design a controller for a double integrator to avoids an obstacle by extending a CBF for a single integrator to that for a double integrator
+The objective here is to design a controller for a double integrator to avoid an obstacle by extending a CBF for a single integrator to that for a double integrator

 First, we need to load the packages we'll use: